For Evaluating Dividend Stocks Based On Dividend Yield

 What Is A Good Dividend Yield?

-A good dividend yield is high enough to meet your current income needs.
+A good dividend yield is high enough to meet your current dividend income needs.
 But low enough to suggest a company’s dividend is not at risk.

 Dividend yields that meet these requirements will typically fall between 2% and 5%.

 Since a stock with a yield of less than 2% may not provide the investor with enough current income.
 While stocks with dividend yields above 5% may indicate greater investment risk.

 Risk refers to either a company’s dividend rate per share that may not increase over time.
 Or, in the worst case, a dividend that is susceptible to being reduced in the not-to-distant future.

 Disclosure: At no cost to you, I may get commissions for purchases made through links in this post.